wbrush/healthjoy_test/README.md

 This service uses go-modules so the modules are documented in the go.mod file in the mainline.
 However, key modules are listed here for completeness.

 ### Swagger
-Used for compiling the swagger comments into a swagger.json file.
+Framework used for compiling the swagger comments into a swagger.json file.

 go get -u github.com/go-swagger/go-swagger/cmd/swagger

 ### Gorilla
+Framework used for handling the REST endpoints and server functions.

 go get -u github.com/gorilla/mux go get -u github.com/gorilla/handlers

 ### logrus
+Framework for logging.

 go get -u github.com/sirupsen/logrus

 # Deployment
-Need to document (and/or update) our deployment process here
+Need to document (and/or update) the deployment process here

 ## Process
 This would spell out the deployment steps once developed and tested.